ternaris/marv-robotics/docs/config.rst

 upload_checkpoint_commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-List of commands that is executed before marv touches a collection's scanroot as part of an upload from a leaf.
+List of commands that is executed before marv touches marv's :ref:`cfg_marv_leavesdir` as part of an upload from a leaf.
 See :ref:`upload` for more information.

 Example: